coastermaster/Eaglercraft/README.md

 -
 News:
 -
-I AR-DEV-1 will be also making Eaglercraft 1.12
+We will be also making Eaglercraft 1.12
 -
 Added lax1dude and ayunami2000 lol
 -